Create Stunning Charts with React Using Chart.js

 ReplayBird - Driving Revenue and Growth through Actionable Product Insights

-ReplayBird is a digital experience analytics platform that offers a comprehensive real-time insights which goes beyond the limitations of traditional web analytics with features such as product analytics, session replay, error tracking, funnel, and path analysis.
+ReplayBird is a digital experience analytics platform that offers a comprehensive real-time insights which goes beyond the limitations of traditional web analytics with features such as product analytics, session replay, error analysis, funnel, and path analysis.

 With Replaybird, you can capture a complete picture of user behavior, understand their pain points, and improve the overall end-user experience.
 Session replay feature allows you to watch user sessions in real-time, so you can understand their actions, identify issues and quickly take corrective actions.
-Error tracking feature helps you identify and resolve javascript errors as they occur, minimizing the negative impact on user experience.
+Error analysis feature helps you identify and resolve javascript errors as they occur, minimizing the negative impact on user experience.

 With product analytics feature, you can get deeper insights into how users are interacting with your product and identify opportunities to improve.
 Drive understanding, action, and trust, leading to improved customer experiences and driving business revenue growth.